 The action-horror film Battle Royale was a huge box-office hit in Japan in December 2000, grossing 212 million yen during its first weekend, and gaining theatrical release in twenty-two countries worldwide, though it was banned in several.
 Kinji Fukasaki’s film, based on the novel by Koushun Takami, tells the story of a class of high-school students in a dystopian futuristic Japan, who are kidnapped by the army, taken to a small island and forced to fight each other to the death until only one survivor remains.
 This is a state-decreed blood-game, instituted after the mutiny and walk-out of 800,000 students across Japan.

 This plot was appropriated by the American author Suzanne Collins in a series of novels for young adults, starting with The Hunger Games in 2008.
-While Collins laid herself open to accusations of plagiarism in lifting many aspects of plot, setting and tone from her model, she should be given credit for her brilliant development of the dystopian setting to show a neofeudal society stratified into a psychopathic ruling class, a narcissistic metropolitan elite, and a starving peasantry forced to pay tribute to the state by sacrificing their children in its hi-tech annual blood games.
-In a queasy twist on so-called reality TV, also present in the original, the games are broadcast live across the country, and the winners turned into pampered celebrities.
+While Collins laid herself open to accusations of plagiarism in lifting the basic plot from her model, setting and tone from her model, she should be given credit for her brilliant development of the dystopian setting to show a neo-feudal society stratified into a psychopathic ruling class, a narcissistic metropolitan elite, and a starving peasantry forced to pay tribute to the state by sacrificing their children in its hi-tech annual blood games.
+We follow the fortunes of Katniss Everdeen, chosen as one of twenty-four annual ‘tributes’ as they fight each other to the death in a high-tech landscaped arena of several kilometres in dimension.
+In a sickening twist on the vogue for ‘Reality TV’ — and there’s a rudimentary precursor of this idea in the original as well — in Collins’ version the ‘Hunger Games’ are broadcast live across the country in the premier media event of the year, and the winners turned into pampered celebrities.

 This archaeo-futuristic setting, combined with accessible characterisation and suspenseful plotting, contributed to the novel’s huge and immediate success.

-In March 2009 the production company Color Force acquired the film rights and immediately entered into a distribution agreement with Lions Gate Entertainment.
+In March 2009 the production company Color Force acquired the film rights to The Hunger Games and immediately entered into a distribution agreement with Lions Gate Entertainment.
 Collins collaborated in the adaptation of her novel for the screen, and went on to produce two sequels, Catching Fire and Mockingjay, also made into successful movies.
-In them we follow the fortunes of Katniss Everdeen, chosen as one of twenty-four annual ‘tributes’ who have to fight each other to the death in a high-tech landscaped arena of several kilometres in dimension.
-Collins’ creative development of the Battle Royale plot manages to mitigate some of the crude horror of the original by wrapping it in archetypal personal dramas, but brings the same theme of state-sanctioned child-sacrifice to a mass audience.

-There is an intriguing discussion of the sociological function of blood games in the document known as The Report From Iron Mountain (1967), which is either a leaked government think-tank report or a satire written by the publisher Leonard C Lewin in the form of such a report.
-The document, whatever its provenance – and there doesn’t seem to me to be anything very satirical about it – discusses possible surrogates for the functions of war in human culture as it explores questions implied in its title, On the Possibility and Desirability of Peace.
+There is an intriguing discussion of the sociological function of blood games in the document known as The Report From Iron Mountain (1967), which is either a leaked government think-tank report, or a satire written by the publisher Leonard C Lewin in the form of such a report.
+The document, whatever its provenance – and there doesn’t seem to me to be anything very satirical about it – discusses possible surrogates for the non-military functions of war in human culture as it explores questions implied in its title, On the Possibility and Desirability of Peace.

 In a discussion of the motivational function of war as a model for collective sacrifice, the authors take us on an excursion to Meso-America: